- Do I need to pay a deposit?

 - Can I decorate the venue?

-A manager's approval, no later than two (2) weeks prior to the event, is required for all decorations.
+A manager's approval, no later than 30 days prior to the event, is required for all decorations.

 - Is alcohol allowed?

-Alcoholic beverages may be served.
+Alcoholic beverages may be served with prior management approval.
 The contract holder is responsible to ensure all guests being served by a licensed bartender and are twenty-one (21) years of age or older.
 BYOL (bring your own liquor) is prohibited.
-Only non-profit organizations can request approval to have a cash bar.
+Only non-profit organizations can request approval to approval to apply for a One Day Liquor License.
 All requests for approval must be made in writing and sent to:

 M-NCPPC, Prince George’s County Department of Parks and Recreation